Vuelta a Espana: Jonas Vingegaard wins stage 13 as Remco Evenepoel drops out of contention

 However, Evenepoel was dropped on the climb towards the Col d'Aubisque summit with about 90km remaining and the 23-year-old Belgian finished more than 27 minutes behind Vingegaard.

-The stage from Formigal featured three climbs before the final ascent to the Vuelta's first summit finish on the Tourmalet, just over the Spanish border with France.
+The stage from Formigal featured three climbs before the final ascent to the Vuelta's first Tourmalet summit finish, just over the Spanish border with France.

 It is a mountain pass familiar to Tour de France watchers, being a regular and famous feature of that race.